Wojtek242/route0/README.md

-A secondary purpose is to provide an experimental testbed in which a network running a whole stack of routing protocols can be quickly designed, provisioned, and brought up on a single computer.
+A secondary purpose is to provide an experimental testbed in which a network running a whole stack of routing protocols can be quickly designed, provisioned, and brought up on a single computer (mostly thanks to Mininet).

 ## Getting Started